Securing keys and access tokens

 Another secondary defense against session hijacking when using cookies would be to validate the user’s identity again before any high-impact actions are carried out.
 One other flag to consider for improving the security of your cookies would be the ‘HttpOnly’ flag.
 This flag tells the browser that the cookie in question shall only be accessible from the server specified.
 Any attempts made by client-side scripts would be forbidden by this flag, therefore helping to protect against most cross-site scripting (XSS) attacks.

-- Manage your application API keys and settings at apps.twitter.com.
+- Manage your Twitter app and your API keys and settings in your developer portal.

 - Learn more about web application security.